My Definition of Autism

 What Do You Think About Autism NOW?

 Have you ever visited www.autismnow.org?
 We’d like to know what you think.
 Did you find what you were looking for?
 Do you have any suggestions for how we might improve?
-Take our short survey to help us ensure that this website is serving you well.
+Take our short survey [update: this survey is now closed] to help us ensure that this website is serving you well.

 If you’re not familiar with autismnow.org, we highly recommend you take a look.
 Autism NOW: The National Autism Resource and Information Center is a project of The Arc funded, in part, by a grant from the Administration on Intellectual and Developmental Disabilities.
 It is designed to be a dynamic, interactive and central point of quality resources and information for people with Autism Spectrum Disorders (ASD) and other developmental disabilities as well as their families and others.
 In addition to autismnow.org, this project has created events, online education opportunities and a vibrant online social community dedicated to collecting and sharing quality information, vetted by experts and easily accessible.
 If you are an individual who identifies as being on the Autism spectrum or are just interested in getting more information about ASD, we invite you to explore and share the site and then take the survey if you have some feedback you’d like to give.

-On Monday, April 30th at 3pm EST, The Arc will host a Twitter chat with the Centers for Disease Control and Prevention (CDC) and other organizations to talk about the latest data on the prevalence of autism and the resources available to people with autism spectrum disorders and their families.
+On Monday, April 30 at 3:00 p.m.
+ET, The Arc will host a Twitter chat with the Centers for Disease Control and Prevention (CDC) and other organizations to talk about the latest data on the prevalence of autism and the resources available to people with autism spectrum disorders and their families.
 During the hour-long chat, we will take your questions and comments – so join us for this Twitter dialogue!

 We will explore topics like the early signs of autism in a child, the latest research, including the CDC’s new prevalence data, and resources available through The Arc’s Autism NOW Center.